FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_miscellaneousConfiguration/t_st_miscellaneousOptions.md

 ### Use the HTML templates in a new locale

 You can adapt a HTML template to a different locale by copying the existing template files and editing them.
 You also need to create a file for each locale named `skin.conf` that contains the descriptive information for the HTML Template.
-The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Legacy Client template resides in `<FILEDRIVEHOME>/share/ftdocs/html/C`.
-In <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, `C` is the default locale.
+The {{< SecureTransport/componentshortname  >}} Legacy Client template resides in `<FILEDRIVEHOME>/share/ftdocs/html/C`.
+In {{< SecureTransport/componentshortname  >}}, `C` is the default locale.

 This configuration is not applicable to the ST Web Client.